-An instance of the Clearly Inventory application that is completely controlled by the admin, and whose data is only viewable to users in the account.
-Data may not be seen or shared across accounts unless through the API.
+An instance of the Clearly Inventory application that is completely controlled by the admin and whose data is only viewable to users in the account.

 A tab within Clearly Inventory that contains all of the important account administration functions such as customization, users, settings, and billing.

 A user whose permissions cannot be altered and has full access to all parts of Clearly Inventory.
 By default, the admin is the user that created the account.

 Auto Complete (formerly Auto Search)